 Attends Cumberland Market

-Knead & Nosh began in 2021, born from the passion of Maine educator Jeff Mao.
+Knead & Nosh began in 2021, born from the passion of Maine educator, Jeff Mao.
 Jeff initially focused on sharing his culinary knowledge through a cookbook and popular cooking classes.
 One class, in particular, captured the taste buds of many; hand-rolled NY bagels.
 The demand quickly grew beyond the classroom, with enthusiastic students persistently asking where they could buy Jeff's authentic bagels.
 This wave of support led Knead & Nosh to blossom into a micro bakery in January 2023, operating out of the supportive space of the Community Kitchen at the Mid Coast Hunger Prevention Program.
-Today, Knead & Nosh is delighted to bring those sought-after, hand-rolled bagels, crafted with care, directly to you at the farmers' market, as well as select local cafes and grocery stores.
+This summer Knead & Nosh is opening a brick-and-mortar bakery in Topsham!

+Knead & Nosh’s bagels were awarded “Maine’s Best Bagels” at the 2025 Maine Bagel Bake-off hosted by the Maine Grain Alliance.
 Beyond the beloved bagels, Knead & Nosh embraces seasonal traditions.
-Keep an eye out starting in August for their special Chinese mooncakes, celebrating the annual mid-autumn festival.
+Keep an eye out in August for their special Chinese mooncakes, celebrating the annual mid-autumn festival.
 They offer both authentic fillings like rich, sweetened red bean paste, and a unique Maine twist - the Needham Mooncake - a blend of local flavors mixed with tradition!
 Every item from Knead & Nosh is meticulously hand-made, reflecting a dedication to quality and craft.
 Come say hello and taste the passion!

 Attends Cumberland Market